 - The fritters can be fried up in a fryer, Dutch oven, or heavy stock pot.

-How to make Apple Fritters?
+How to make Apple Fritters

-Fill a dutch oven or large heavy stock pot with about 1 1/2 inches of canola oil.
+Fill a Dutch oven or large heavy stock pot with about 1 1/2 inches of canola oil.
 Use a candy thermometer and bring the oil to 375 degrees.
 Carefully drop about 1/4 cup of batter per fritter into the hot oil.
 I like to spread the batter a little while I am pouring it so that the fritter does not end up too fat and so it cooks all the way through.
 Cook each side until golden brown.
 It takes about 2 minutes per side.
 Remove to paper towels to drain.

-Once they have cooled whisk together the milk, powdered sugar and vanilla.
-Finally dunk the fritters in the glaze turning over to make sure each side is coated.
+Once they have cooled, whisk together the milk, powdered sugar, and vanilla.
+Finally, dunk the fritters in the glaze, turning over to make sure each side is coated.
 Place on wire racks to air dry and drip.

-Can you bake Apple Fritters?
+Can you bake these fritters?

 - Use a candy thermometer to track the temperature of the oil.